What’s in a Domain: The Complete Guide to Domain Names

 Choose A Brandable Domain Name Over a Generic Domain Name

 A brandable domain is a unique name, or at least unique to its market.
 Compare google.com (brandable) with search.com (generic).

 There are many posited reasons for brandable domains outperforming generic names, but the most persuasive is tied to memory.

 When you search for a keyword, the keyword is already in your mind.
-Finding a domain containing the keyword is not unexpected, and so while you may recall the search, you are less likely to remember the domain.
+Finding a domain containing the keyword is not unexpected, so while you may recall the search, you are less likely to remember the domain.